Adding a nice trim for multi-line strings in Scala

 Conclusion

-Initially I was quite disappointed with multi-line strings in Scala.
+Getting predictable and user-friendly multi-line strings to work in Scala was bit of a challenge.
 But this challenge gave me a good reason to try and extend the language myself, which was surprisingly easy and a lot of fun.
+With my nice helper method, I think I will be very productive going forward.